Perhaps one

 Radiographs (i.e., x-rays) are

-utilized to examine the horse’s bone and joint structure, development, and
+utilized to examine the horse’s bone and joint structure,

 condition.
 Depending on the vet, the